Charlie Coyle: Colorado Avalanche

 On March 7, 2025, the Bruins traded Coyle and a 2026 fifth-round pick to the Colorado Avalanche in exchange for Casey Mittelstadt, Will Zellers and the Carolina Hurricanes' 2025 second-round pick.
 Coyle found offensive spark with the Avalanche, scoring two goals and eleven assists through 19 regular season games.
 Entering the postseason entrenched as the Avalanche's third-line center, Coyle scored one goal in game one of the first round of the Stanley Cup Playoffs in a seven game series defeat to the Dallas Stars.

 Columbus Blue Jackets

-With a year remaining on his contract, Coyle's brief tenure with the Avalanche ended just three months later approaching the 2025 NHL entry draft, as he was traded alongside Miles Wood to the Columbus Blue Jackets in exchange for prospect Gavin Brindley, 2026 second round pick and 2027 third-round selection on June 27, 2025.
+With a year remaining on his contract, Coyle's brief tenure with the Avalanche ended just three months later approaching the 2025 NHL entry draft, as he was traded alongside Miles Wood to the Columbus Blue Jackets in exchange for prospect Gavin Brindley, a 2025 second round pick and a 2027 third-round selection on June 27, 2025.
+Charlie played in his 1,000th career NHL game on January 22, 2026 vs the Dallas Stars.
+He contributed 20 goals and 58 points; despite an resurgence in his production, his club missed the playoffs for the first time in his career.

+On May 12, 2026, Coyle signed a six-year, $36 million extension with the Blue Jackets.

 Personal life

 Coyle is the cousin of two former NHL players – Tony Amonte and Bobby Sheehan.
 He is close friends with former Minnesota Wild teammate Jason Zucker.

 In August 2021, Coyle proposed to his long-time girlfriend Danielle Hooper, former 2013 Miss Minnesota USA, and they got married in August 2022.